softwarefactory-project/sf-docs/docs/user/nodepool_user.rst

 following actions are supported:

 * list nodes, with status information like id, state, age, ip address, base image
-* hold a specific node, so that it is not destroyed after it has been consumed for a job
+* hold a specific node, so that it is not destroyed after it has been consumed for a build
 * add a SSH public key to the list of authorized keys on the node, allowing a user to do remote operations on the node
 * schedule a node for deletion
 * list available images

-These operations might require specific authorizations defined within SF's policy engine.
+These operations might require specific authorizations defined within Software Factory's policy engine.

 You can refer to sfmanager's contextual help for more details.